-The Malswick Project is very diverse and represents a great opportunity to restore a significant stretch of canal, needing the help of volunteers with a complete range of skills.
+The Malswick Project is diverse and represents a great opportunity to restore a significant stretch of canal.

-As part of the deal to minimise the cost we agreed to undertake construction works across the site, including restoring two existing brick built river bridges, building a substantial new bridge across the same watercourse, creation of various new culverted and gated acesses between fields and provision of several hundred metres of new stockproof fencing and hedges for the landowner.
+As part of the deal to support the initial land acquisition, the Trust agreed to undertake construction works across the site, including restoring two existing brick-built river bridges, building a substantial new bridge across the same watercourse, creation of various new culverted and gated accesses between fields, and provision of several hundreds of metres of new stock-proof fencing and hedges for the landowner – the Malswick West section.

-In early 2020, most of this work is complete, and focus is now moving towards the major task of re-creating about ¾ mile of canal channel and towpath through the site, highly visible alongside the B4215.
-Other work will include installation of a new bridge across the canal, and re-construction of the former Road Lock, little if any trace of which remains after the canal was infilled for the construction of the Gloucester to Ledbury railway.
+In early 2020, most of this work was complete, and focus moved towards the major task of re-creating about 600m of canal channel and towpath through the site, highly visible alongside the B4215.

 Once restored, all of this will be directly accessible from Malswick House.
 The landholdings adjoin each other, adding to the logic of our focus in this area.
 This is part of the strategic decision that the Strategic Land Acquisitions Group took several years ago.

 The route of the canal will go through two sections of woodland, which will give us the opportunity to create wildlife corridors alongside the route.
 We enlisted the help of the Worcestershire Wildlife Consultancy at an early stage to carry out a detailed survey before any work commenced so that we could minimise any disruption to wildlife.

 Please note that the site will not be open to the general public until the canal has been formally completed.

 The Malswick Project is part of the Trust's strategic drive for the future acquisition of land.
 We are building a land bank to provide five to ten years of volunteer work.